ABOUT THE DIRECTOR

 hope and redemption at an equally unconventional recovery program.

 Sky Soleil is a southern California native and a graduate of the American Conservatory Theater MFA program (Class of 2002).
 Sky is perhaps best known for his music video "Homeless Man Under Pressure" which he both directed and starred in.
 The inspiring video went viral within days of posting, collecting over two million views on Yahoo and YouTube, after which CNN, CBS, New York Magazine and the Huffington Post interviewed Sky to discuss the video's unique social message.
-His television acting credits include NCIS, RIZZOLI & ISLES and CRIMINAL MINDS, to name a few and you can catch him in the upcoming feature film BLACKBIRD due out in theaters this fall.
+His television acting credits include NCIS, RIZZOLI & ISLES and CRIMINAL MINDS, to name a few and you can catch him in the upcoming feature film BEYOND THE LIGHTS due out in theaters this fall.
 Sky also wrote and directed the award-winning Halloween themed family film HOW MY DAD KILLED DRACULA.
 The short screened at over 30 film festivals worldwide and garnered Sky two "Best Family Film" awards, a "Best of Fest" award, and several "Audience Favorite" awards.

 Twenty years ago I was quickly becoming another statistic.
 No father at home, high school drop